voidlizard/fixme/README.md

 Therefore, there are two streams:

-  1. A: Streams of "fixmies" from the all blobs from the repository from the veriy beginning;
+  1. A: Streams of "fixmies" from the all blobs from the repository from the very beginning;

   2. B: Stream of the fixmies state updates.